apachols/rabble/docs/milestone-02.md

 #### Gameplay

 - Player can play blanks ✅
-- Plays are scored correctly
+- Plays are scored correctly ✅

 - 15 x 15 Game board ✅
 - Game board has bonus squares ✅

 - Shuffled rack order preserved on server
-- Bingos are scored correctly
+- Bingos are scored correctly ✅
-- Victory conditions are implemented
+- Victory conditions are implemented ✅

+#### Lobby

+- Recent games list has dates and opponents
+- Create screen does not just have a button that says create
+- Join screen checks for credentials and waves you through
+- Link to invite a friend is sharable
+- Link to invite a friend is copyable

 ### Technical requirements